iitggithub/ezshare_cpap/README.md

 # ezshare_cpap

-This is a Mac OSX compatible bash script which is used to synchronize sleep data to your mac via an Ezshare Wifi SD card.
+A Sleep HQ Magic Uploader and Oscar data downloader for both Mac OSX AND Linux (Raspberry Pi OS) written purely in bash scripting.
+Download the script and just run it!
+This is used to synchronize sleep data from your Resmed Airsense 10/11 to your mac or Linux server via an Ezshare Wifi SD card.
 It can also be used to automate the upload of your data to Sleep HQ.

 The script connects to the EZ Share WiFi SD card and synchronizes the data to a folder on your desktop called SD\_Card.